NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

  - The terrain is very steep, which introduces some extraneous signal in the problem to optimize.

-We consider a datatset with two images named 1.tif and 2.tif, and corresponding camera files 1.xml and 2.xml, having the exact DigitalGlobe linescan model.
+We consider a dataset with two images named 1.tif and 2.tif, and corresponding camera files 1.xml and 2.xml, having the exact DigitalGlobe linescan model.

 Bundle adjustment